jeffmicha3ls/myNeighborhoodMapProject/README.md

 The following features are available within this coffee map:

 1. This version initializes with 21 available coffee shops in a 10 mile radius.
-2. Any of the coffee cup icons can be selected for a closer view and the address for that location.
+2. Any of the coffee cup icons can be selected for a closer view and address for that coffee shop.
-3. There is an _Open/Close Coffee List_ link to open or close a menu that contains a list of all available coffee shops.
+3. There is an <u>Open/Close Coffee List</u> link to open or close a menu that contains a list of all available coffee shops.
-4. There is a **Coffee Shop Search** field at the top of this menu where you can narrow down locations in the list and on the map.
+4. There is a _Coffee Shop Search_ field at the top of this menu where you can narrow down locations in the list and on the map.
-5. Each of the locations in the _Coffee List_ can be selected for a closer view and address for that coffee shop.
+5. Each of the locations in the <u>Coffee List</u> can be selected for a closer view and address for that coffee shop.
-6. There is also a _Show All Coffee Shops_ link that will redisplay all the original map locations.
+6. There is also a <u>Show All Coffee Shops</u> link that will redisplay all the original map locations .

 ### Contributions